With

 From the author’s collection

-As indicated above, Oceanic is in a superb condition and although due to be sold she will still undergo a dry docking in Gibraltar in January 2009, thus obviously, even Pullmantur believes that she has life in her yet as a cruise ship.
-Pullmantur hopes to sell her to another cruise operator, as long it is not their rival Spanish operator.
-Despite her age and being steam powered she is remarkably fuel efficient.
-I was told by a Scandinavian engineer who has worked on her a number of times during her refits, that she burns 6.3 tons of fuel per hour when she sails at a maximum speed of 21 knots which gives her a daily fuel consumption of around 150 tons.
+Since entering service with Pullmantur, the Oceanic has been constantly upgraded and refitted with all flammable materials having been removed and thus she was able to pass the 2010 SOLAS regulations.
+However as stated above, the Oceanic was in superb condition and although due to be sold, she still underwent a dry docking in Gibraltar in January 2009, thus obviously, even Pullmantur believes that she had some life in her yet as a cruise ship.
+Thus Pullmantur hoped to sell her to another cruise operator, as long it is not their rival Spanish operator.
+Despite her age and being steam powered ship, she was remarkably fuel efficient.
+I was told by a Scandinavian engineer who has worked on her a good number of times during her refits, that she burns 6.3 tons of fuel per hour when she sails at a maximum speed of 21 knots, which gives her a daily fuel consumption of around 150 tons.
 However she normally cruises at 18 knots.
-We know from the specifications above that when built her max speed was 27.5 knots but this came at a hefty fuel cost, but her current cruise speed which makes her quite economical to run.
-As a result today she is a very popular and successful cruise ship indeed and a viable proposition of a company as this ship will be able to sail on with any company long past 2010 and that would not be the case!
+We know from the specifications above that when built her max speed was 27.5 knots, but this came at a hefty fuel cost, but her current cruise speed which makes her very economical to run.
+As a result she was a very popular and successful cruise ship indeed and a viable proposition of a company as this ship was able to sail on with any company well past 2010!

 In February/March 2009 Pullmantur Cruises

-Boat organization.
+Japanese Peace Boat organization.
 She was destored in

-SS Oceanic seen in
+Oceanic seen in

-Pullmantur’s MV Ocean Dream
+MV Ocean Dream

-she is registered in
+named SS “The Oceanic” and she is registered in

 Photograph kindly provided by